 Fun Ideas for the Pups to Help the Homeless Animals at NHA

-Gather up a team and participate in the Mutt Strutt.
-Get your friends or family to make pledges to your team, and then enjoy the Dog Day festival with your pooch after the walk!
+- Gather up a team and participate in our annual Mutt Strutt 5K Run/Walk.
+Get your friends or family to make pledges to your team and participate in the walk this September 16th, 2017 in Centennial Park – then enjoy the Dog Day Festival with your pooch after the walk!

 Lead by example: make sure your family’s pets are spayed or neutered, and help care for them with daily feeding, watering, walking, grooming and playtime.
 Also make sure they’re up to date on vaccinations and have ID tags, in case they get loose.
 If you do choose to volunteer at Nashville Humane Association once you’re 13 or older, you’ll already have great experience with animals to put on your application!